-Unsubstantiated, false or malicious allegations: Where an allegation by a pupil is shown to have been deliberately invented or malicious, the Head will consider whether to take disciplinary action in accordance with the School's Behaviour and Discipline Policy.
+Unsubstantiated, unfounded, false or malicious allegations: the designated safeguarding lead should consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
+In such circumstances, a referral to children's social care may be appropriate.
+If a report is shown to be deliberately invented or malicious, the Head will consider whether to take disciplinary action in accordance with the School's Behaviour Policy.